AthenaFoundation/athena/README.md

 fi
 ```

-## A bit of history
+# Regression testing

+Run `python3 tests/regression/regressionTest.py`.
+The function `runAthenaTests` will return 0 if all the tests pass and some positive integer <br>
+less than 125 otherwise.
+Thus, this function can be used with `git bisect`, which is useful in debugging a range of commits.
+By default, <br>
+the script runs with a heap image produced by smlnj as described above, but you can also pass it (as the first argument) the name of an <br>
+executable produced by MLton (these executables tend to be faster than the heap images produced by smlnj), <br>e.g., `python3 regressionTest.py './athena'`.

+# History of Athena

 Athena was developed by Konstantine Arkoudas, roughly between 2000 and 2015.
-The core of the language had more or less settled. <br>
+The core of the language had more or less settled.

 By 2004, but there were a number of subsequent changes and extensions, some of them conceived and implemented after 2010, such as modules, a good deal of infix syntax, proof chaining (implemented via the primitive 'chain' procedure, both for equations and for logical implications/equivalences), integration with SMT solvers and tabled Prolog systems such as XSB, and others.

 In early 2022, Tannr Allard - already familiar with Athena from a few years of personal use - began applying Athena to research efforts in collaboration with the Ethereum Foundation, MakerDAO, and other projects.

 In an effort to improve the verification tooling available for developers, Tannr formed the Athena Foundation, a non-profit organization dedicated to the maintenance and continued development of the Athena language, auxiliary tooling, and educational materials.
 The Athena Foundation also aims to facilitate R&D efforts related to formal verification across various organizations and industries.

 Tannr is now the core maintainer of the Athena language and regularly collaborates with Konstantine, who serves as an expert advisor and board member of the Athena Foundation.